-These car survival kits are designed to keep little ones happily occupied (and not killing each other) on short errands and long drives - and to ensure you're prepared for whatever little surprises life on the road happens to throw your way.
+These eight car survival kits are designed to keep little ones happily occupied on short errands and long drives - and to ensure you're prepared for whatever little surprises life on the road throws your way.

-I know: This these car survival kits look like a lot of stuff to stuff into your home on wheels.
-But it's not - if you package it right.
+I know: This looks like a lot of stuff to stuff into your home on wheels.
+But it's really not - if you package it right.

 This is the stuff everyone needs in case you have a car problem or accident, whether kids are on board or not.
 Keep these in the glove compartment.